web-tool-kit/libwiz/README.md

   },
   target: ['esm', 'cjs'],
   compiler: {
-    react: {
-      runtime: 'automatic',
-    },
     presets: [
-      // ...any presets if exist
+      // you can add your presets
     ],
     plugins: [
       '@babel/plugin-proposal-object-rest-spread',